mahmoudyusof/mahmoudyusof.github.io/static/articles/facial_keypoint_detection/datagenerator.md

 and in this function we shall load and preprocess the images.
 You might think splitting this into multiple functions would be a good idea ... and you'd totally be right.
-This fucntion should return a preprocessed batch of data
+This function should return a preprocessed batch of data

 ---